The Six Branches of Yoga

 Every practitioner of Yoga will naturally develop a different mix of these practices according to their taste, temperament, and needs.
 However, the best progress is made by including at least a little of every branch in daily life.
 Students who do, experience a balanced and harmonious development of every aspect of who they are.

-To read further about any of the six major branches of Yoga, please visit:
+To read more about any of the six major branches of Yoga: